-Trump calls first Putin meeting an 'honor', cites 'very good' talks

-HAMBURG U.S. President Donald Trump told Russian President Vladimir Putin on Friday that it was an "honor" to meet him for the first time and said he looked forward to "positive things" in the relationship between the former Cold War rivals.

-The face-to-face encounter between Trump and Putin at a Group of 20 summit in Germany was one of the most eagerly anticipated meetings between two leaders in years.
+Trump and Putin find chemistry, draw criticism in first meeting

+“Working to compromise the integrity of our election process cannot and should not be an area where ‘agree to disagree’ is an acceptable conclusion," said U.S. Senate Democratic leader Chuck Schumer in a statement.

+On Thursday in Poland Trump gave lukewarm support to the view that Moscow interfered in the 2016 U.S. political process.

-Trump promised a rapprochement with Moscow during his campaign for the presidency last year.
-But he has been unable to deliver on that pledge because his administration has been dogged by investigations into allegations of Russian meddling in the U.S. election and ties between his campaign team and Moscow.
+Trump promised a rapprochement with Moscow during his campaign but has been unable to deliver because his administration has been dogged by investigations into the allegations of Russian interference in the election and ties with his campaign.

-Moscow has denied any interference and Trump says his campaign did not collude with Russia.
+Trump says his team did not collude with Russia.

+Tillerson said they agreed to work on commitments of "non-interference in the affairs of the United States and our democratic process as well as those in other countries."

+Andrew Weiss, a former National Security Council official responsible for Russia, said Trump had sent the wrong signal with upbeat body language and by not pushing Putin harder on alleged Russian interference in the U.S. presidential election.

 Trump and Putin spoke through translators with their respective foreign ministers present for six minutes before reporters were allowed into the room for their statements.
 Afterwards the reporters were ushered out and the meeting continued.